Malians vote in referendum paving the way to elections

 Provisional results are expected within 72 hours of the vote.
 Presidential elections are scheduled for February 2024.

-(Writing by Alessandra Prentice; Editing by Andrew Heavens)
+(Writing by Alessandra Prentice and Bate Felix; Editing by Andrew Heavens and Hugh Lawson)

-By Fadimata Kontao and Tiemoko Diallo
+By Tiemoko Diallo and Fadimata Kontao